 xi, yi = Coordinates of the existing facility

-li = the load expressed as weight, numbers of trips or units
+li = the load expressed as weight, number of trips or units

 di = the distance between the new and existing facility